 There was tremendous concern in the community at the time about the proposed Big Bay Point marina project…now called Friday Harbour Resort…and its impact on Lake Simcoe and the area’s residents.
 After countless hours were spent with lawyers and planners, at town and county meetings and at OMB hearings, we were able to influence the implementation of strict environmental guidelines for the project, a reduction in the number of units to be built and the preservation of a 200-acre natural area in the middle of the property.

 Realizing there was a continuing need to voice residents’ concerns to Town council, our focus then turned to the major issues in Innisfil…the health of Lake Simcoe, sustainable development, the extension of water and sewer services, policing issues, improved fire services and the lack of doctors and medical care.

-And, today, fourteen years later, we are still committed to ensuring a healthy, sustainable lifestyle for Innisfil residents now and in the future.
+And, today, many years later, we are still committed to ensuring a healthy, sustainable lifestyle for Innisfil residents now and in the future.

 Board of Directors

 Ross Pityk, Immediate Past President

 Ross is an elementary school teacher in Innisfil and has resided permanently at Glen Haven Beach for over 20 years.
 He joined the IDA Board of Directors in 2002.

 Stuart Marwick, Vice-President

 Stuart has been a professor of Environmental Studies at York University.
 He has worked on sustainable rural and community development, as well as energy issues with NGOs and citizen groups both here and in several developing countries.
 He joined the IDA board in 2003.